YaroslavMayorov/gene_knowledge/README.md

 ## Usage

-1. Launch the web service:
+1. **Launch the web service:**
 ```bash
 python main.py
 ```

-2. Open a browser:
+2. **Open a browser:**

    Go to the address that is displayed in the console, usually this **http://127.0.0.1:8050** .

-3. Interact with the volcano plot:
+3. **Interact with the volcano plot:**

    Hover over the pointx to see information about the gene's symbol, p-value and fold change.
 Use sliders to move the threshold lines to highlight significant points.

-4. Click on the point to see the boxplot:
+4. **Click on the point to see the boxplot:**

    The canvas will appear, which show comparison between protein concentraction in young and old samples for selected gene.

-5. Viewing medical publication with MyGene.info:
+5. **Viewing medical publication with MyGene.info:**

-When you select a gene, you will see a link and the pubmed id of scientific articles on this gene.
+   When you select a gene, you will see the links and the pubmed id of scientific articles on this gene.
+By default only 5 links are showed.
+Click on the button to show all.
+Click again to hide.